CassandraMaldonado/agentic_market_intelligence/README.md

 # Agentic Market Intelligence

-A platform that combines **agentic workflows, RAG, forecasting, sentiment analysis, topic modeling, and MLOps** to generate competitive intelligence from public market signals.
+A platform that combines **agentic workflows, RAG, forecasting, sentiment analysis, topic modeling and MLOps** to generate competitive intelligence from public market signals.

 ---